 Mileage

 If a traveler uses a personal vehicle, mileage is reimbursed at $0.56 per mile.
-To request reimbursement, a Travel Expense Mileage Log listing the complete addresses for each leg of the trip is required.
-In addition, mileage verification documentation must be submitted in the form of A) a Google Map type document or B) odometer readings.
+To request reimbursement, a Travel Expense Mileage Log listing the complete address for each leg of the trip is required.
+In addition, mileage verification documentation must be submitted in the form of 1) a Google Map type document or 2) odometer readings.
 Trip-odometer readings do not qualify as mileage verification.
 The traveler should always claim the lesser of the miles from their official domicile or from their residence.

 When use of a personal vehicle is chosen for the traveler’s convenience for out-of-state travel, the traveler will not be reimbursed for en route expenses.
 The mileage reimbursement on the basis of $0.56 per mile may not exceed the cost of the lowest logical airfare quote obtained at least 14 days prior to the trip departure date.